Utah Project

 Original Performance on August 24, 1988

-TUK_MRW on RockMaida Withers @ Bears Ears Bruce Hucko, Photograph
+TUK_MRW on RockMaida Withers @ Bears Ears Bruce Hucko, Photographer

 “In 1988, I returned to the land of my birth in Utah with a group of artists for a five-week experiment of living and dancing on selected land sites to create a dance video.
 Each day we understood better how to join with the forces of nature.
 We experienced the extraordinary physical and spiritual powers of this place and its inhabitants, and we glimpsed our most inward selves.
 Slowly I began to make linkages between my concern with new art, my own culture, and these ancient sites and people.
 The connections involve the relationship of nature and culture and, more importantly, raise questions relating to the very meaning and function of art.”
 Maida Withers, 1990

-Works for stage and film based on these residencies included:
+Works for stage and film based on these residencies included the following works:

 In Winds of Sand